syncfusion-content/wpf-docs/wpf/Docking/Auto-Hide-Window.md

 {% endtabs %}

-## Allow or restrict Dragging auto hide window
+## Allow or restrict dragging the AutoHide Window

 You can allow dragging of the auto hide window in the `DockingManager` by using the [CanDragAutoHidden](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.DockItem~CanDragAutoHidden.html) property value as `true`.
 You can restrict it by setting the `CanDragAutoHidden` property value as `false`.
 The default value of `CanDragAutoHidden` property is `false`.